Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories

-To guide our research, we introduce the following research questions (RQs): \begin{itemize} \item \textbf{RQ1}. \emph{Which are the main characteristics of law-relevant issues, and how do they compare with non-law relevant issues?} To answer this RQ, we examined basic characteristics (e.g., volume over time) of our dataset and compared it with non-law relevant issues.
-We found that more issues were created close to main laws introduction dates (GDPR and CCPA), while law-relevant trigger more discussion than non-law relevant issues. \item \textbf{RQ2}. \emph{Which privacy legislation user rights and principles are present in developers' discussions?} We identified a number of user rights and principles from existing privacy laws and examined their presence in GitHub issues using both automated and manual analysis, with the manual analysis performed on a representative sample of 1,186 issues.
-We found that a limited number of rights are explicitly mentioned, with the right to erasure and the right to opt-out being the most popular. \item \textbf{RQ3}. \emph{What concerns do developers discuss when dealing with privacy legislation?} To answer this RQ, we used a bottom-up thematic analysis by manually examining the issue discussions sample and, when necessary, relevant commits and source code, identifying categories of concerns developers have, such as privacy policy updates and User Interface (UI) changes.
-The taxonomy created from this analysis includes 24 categories placed into six clusters: features/bugs, consent-related, documentation, data storing/sharing, adaptability, and general compliance.
-We also examined differences among categories. \end{itemize}
+To guide our research, we introduce the following research questions (RQs): \begin{itemize} \item \textbf{RQ1}. \emph{Which privacy legislation user rights and principles are present in developers' discussions?} We identified a number of user rights and principles from existing privacy laws and examined their presence in GitHub issues using both automated and manual analysis, with the manual analysis performed on a representative sample of 1,186 issues.
+We found that a limited number of rights are explicitly mentioned, with the right to erasure and the right to opt-out being the most popular. \item \textbf{RQ2}. \emph{What concerns do developers discuss when dealing with privacy legislation?} To answer this RQ, we used a bottom-up thematic analysis by manually examining the issue discussions sample and, when necessary, relevant commits and source code, identifying categories of concerns developers have, such as privacy policy updates and User Interface (UI) changes.
+The taxonomy created from this analysis includes 24 categories placed into six clusters: user rights and consent, compliance implementation, documentation, data storing/sharing, general compliance, and contextual adaptability.
+We validated the taxonomy with experts and an unseen dataset and also examined differences among categories. \end{itemize}

 Our work can assist practitioners in identifying which issues are more frequent to address or discuss.
 It serves as an initial step towards automating the inclusion of privacy guaranties through automated recommendations that guide practitioners on handling law-relevant concerns, since we first need to know which are the main areas of concern.
 Although our work cannot directly indicate proven software compliance with legislation, as we relied on automated and manual analysis of issues and not source code execution, the issue discussions provide a good indication of the changes that needed to be discussed or performed, and were completed by the project contributors (only closed issues were considered).